japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleTaskSetFailed...FIXME

-handleTaskSetFailed is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#TaskSetFailed[TaskSetFailed] event.
+handleTaskSetFailed is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#TaskSetFailed[TaskSetFailed] event.

 === [[handleWorkerRemoved]] WorkerRemoved Event Handler